epfl-lara/leon/doc/installation.rst

 their binaries available in the ``$PATH``.

 Since the default solver uses the native Z3 API, you will have to explicitly specify another solver if this native layer is not available to you.
-Check also the the ``--solvers`` in :ref:`cmdlineoptions` .
+Check also the ``--solvers`` option in :ref:`cmdlineoptions` .

 Building Documentation
 ----------------------